This is part 2 of a two-part post on aquatic ecosystems. If you haven’t already, check out part 1!

 Are you interested in learning more about ecosystems and conservation?
 Subscribe at the bottom of this page, or follow Wild Earth Lab using the links below!

 Want more printable nature learning activities?
-Visit the free learning resources page!
+Visit the free learning resources page and my Etsy Shop!

 References and Further Reading